 Former Kentucky sheriff pleads not guilty in the fatal courthouse shooting of a judge

-A former Kentucky sheriff charged in a judge's shooting death pleaded not guilty Monday as he returned to the same courthouse where the two worked closely for years and where the attack occurred.
+A former Kentucky sheriff charged in a judge's shooting death pleaded not guilty Monday in the same courthouse where they worked together and where the attack occurred, and one of his attorneys later predicted they will present a compelling case in his defense.

-No bond was set during the hearing, so Stines will remain jailed in another county.
-The judge cited “community safety concerns” and the severity of the charge as reasons she declined to set a bond amount for Stines, who wore a gray jail uniform at the hearing.

-The former sheriff is accused of gunning down District Judge Kevin Mullins in the judge's chambers.
+Former Letcher County Sheriff Shawn “Mickey” Stines is accused of gunning down District Judge Kevin Mullins in the judge’s chambers.
 Mullins, who held the judgeship for 15 years, died at the scene and Stines surrendered without incident.

-Stines could face the death penalty if he's convicted of the murder charge.
+After the arraignment Monday, defense attorney Jeremy Bartley pointed to a deposition that Stines gave in the days before the shooting as an important factor in the case.
+The deposition came in a federal lawsuit claiming Stines failed to adequately train and supervise a deputy who was accused of forcing a woman to have sex in Mullins’ chambers in exchange for staying out of jail.

+“I think the deposition has several important roles in this case," Bartley said in a phone interview.
+"I think that there’s not a single factor, but I do think it’s going to be a large portion of the story we tell.”

+No bond was set during the hearing Monday, so Stines will remain jailed in another county.
+The judge cited “community safety concerns” and the severity of the charge as reasons she declined to set a bond amount for Stines.
+His defense team plans to request bond at a future hearing, Bartley said.

 Police have given no motive for the shooting.